 Staff must avoid publicising their contact details on any social media platform or website, to avoid unwanted contact by parents/carers or pupils.

-For further information, staff should ensure they have read and understood the Trust’s ICT, Internet, Cyber Security and Acceptable Use policy, All Adults Code of Conduct and the school’s Safeguarding policy.
+For further information, staff should ensure they have read and understood the Trust’s ICT, Internet, Cyber Security and Acceptable Use policy, Code of Conduct and the school’s Safeguarding policy.

 Staff must not use their mobile phones and other smart devices to take photographs or make recordings of pupils, their work, or anything else which could identify a pupil.
 If it’s necessary to take photos or recordings as part of a lesson/school trip/activity, this must be done using school equipment.